 The only player in NFL history to win five Super Bowls, a ferocious pass-rusher whose intensity defined two football dynasties.

-Charles Haley's legacy is one of unparalleled success and turbulent force.
-A defensive end and linebacker known for his explosive first step and mercurial temperament, Haley was the volatile ingredient that pushed two franchises—the San Francisco 49ers and the Dallas Cowboys—over the top.
-He won two Super Bowls with the 49ers before a trade sent him to Dallas, where his relentless pressure off the edge became the engine of a legendary defense that captured three more titles in the 1990s.
-His career was a paradox: a player whose disruptive behavior sometimes strained locker rooms, yet whose on-field impact was so undeniable that coaches built game plans around him.
-Later in life, Haley became an open advocate for mental health, speaking about his diagnosis of bipolar disorder and working to destigmatize the condition within the sports world.
+Charles Haley won five Super Bowl rings across two franchises.
+A defensive end and linebacker with an explosive first step and mercurial temperament, he pushed the San Francisco 49ers and Dallas Cowboys to titles.
+He won two Super Bowls with the 49ers before a trade sent him to Dallas, where his pressure off the edge drove a defense that captured three more titles in the 1990s.
+His career was a paradox: disruptive behavior sometimes strained locker rooms, yet his on-field impact was so undeniable that coaches built game plans around him.
+Later in life, Haley became an advocate for mental health, speaking about his diagnosis of bipolar disorder and working to destigmatize the condition in sports.

 1946–1964